gbikhazi20/gbikhazi20.github.io/index.md

 <br/>

+Hello there.

+My name is George Bikhazi and I'm a student at Northeastern University.

+Welcome to my blog!

+I've wanted to start a blog for a while, and I was finally motivated to do so as part of an assignment for a writing class I'm taking.
+So, here we are.

 For now, I plan to write on various topics in computer science, specifically in the fields of machine learning and natural language processing.
 Over time, however, I'd like to delve into other subjects.